Subhodip1307/Django-Deployment-Guide/nginx_uwsgi_docker.md

 # Django Deployment With Nginx-uwsgi with docker
-Here We will Depoly Our django App With Nginx and Uwsgi in a Docker Container
+Here We will Depoly Our django App With Nginx and Uwsgi in a Docker Container ( I am asumeing That You Have At Least Basic UnderStanding Of Docker)

 Nginx : NGINX is an open-source web server that offers a variety of capabilities, including:
 Web serving, Reverse proxying, Caching, Load balancing, Media streaming, Email proxy, HTTP cache services.
 [Click-To-Know-More](https://www.nginx.com/resources/glossary/nginx/)